oasam/animal-silhouette/README.md

-# animal-silhouette picture data for GAN
+# Animal-silhouette picture data for GAN